This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Cardiac Stress Test

-A cardiac stress test is also called an exercise test or a treadmill test.
-This test helps your caregiver see how well your heart works during exercise.
-A cardiac stress test is usually done to check for blockages in the arteries of the heart.
+A cardiac stress test helps your caregiver see how well your heart works when it is under stress.
+It is also called an exercise test or a medicine stress test.
+A cardiac stress test is usually done to check for blocked arteries in your heart.

 The week before your test: